The main symptoms of an insect bite or sting are:

 Spider bites

 Spider bites are not common in Ireland.
-But some spiders such as the false widow spider are capable of giving a nasty bite.
+But some spiders such as the false widow spider can give a nasty bite.

 Some spiders in Ireland are venomous.